GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 ## The finite-volume solvers

 SWALS has a number of classical shock-capturing finite-volume schemes with accuracy up to second order in space and time.
+These work well for flows with moderate or high Froude-numbers, but may be too dissipative at very low Froude-numbers (e.g. they are not well suited to global-scale tsunami propagation, but can work well the nearshore and inundation simulation).

+In general the finite-volume schemes in SWALS have good stability when used in conjunction with nesting.
+Occasionally these solvers can be subject to artifical vortices at coarse-to-fine nesting regions, especially where the elevation has rapid variation.
+This is not particularly common though, and can usually be solved by moving the domain boundary to an area with weaker elevation variation.

-They use a range of different timestepping schemes, flux functions, and spatial extrapolations to derive the flow state at edges.
+The finite-volume schemes in SWALS use a range of different timestepping schemes, flux functions, and spatial extrapolations to derive the flow state at edges.
 Each scheme has a default limiter coefficient, flux function, and friction model, but these can be changed by the user prior to calling `md%setup`:

 The finite-volume solvers are supported by setting `md%domains(j)%timestepping_method` to: